Business cases of the projects we have completed

 We protected the system components with firewalls, and the data streams with Site-to-Site VPN.
 Then we determined the role-based access matrices for the system, set up continuous updates, fine-tuned the rules and tested the detection of anomalies and threats.

 Right before the production launch, we delegated the security roles and responsibilities between our personnel and the customer’s staff, conducted their training and put the system into commercial operation.

 The implementation of the system took us 8 months.

 Conclusions.
 As a result of the implementation, the bank received a modern Security Operations Center based on a real-time monitoring system for event logging and responding to security threats.
 Among other outcomes, we optimized some of the customer’s technological processes, discovered obsolete assets, improved server access control, set up the collection and storage of security event protocols in accordance with PCI DSS requirements and national requirements for the collection of forensic evidence acceptable in court.
 The bank successfully passed several external independent audits and became compliant with norms and standards.
 The total annual damage from security incidents has decreased manifold.

 (Company and organization names are under Non-disclosure Agreements)

 Our happy customers

-Our clients are product and outsourcing IT companies, e-commerce, industrial, pharmaceutical, telecommunication, retail, and insurance companies, as well as banks and governmental organizations.
-Some of our happy customers are:
+Our clients are product and outsourcing IT companies, as well as construction, automotive, e-commerce, industrial, medical, pharmaceutical, telecommunication, retail, insurance companies, as well as banks, governmental organizations, etc. Some of our happy customers are: